PocketChangeJ/Brundle_Example/README.md

 This repository contains two example workflows to demonstrated how to normalise ChIP-seq data using the [Brundle R-package](https://github.com/andrewholding/Brundle).
 Before trying these examples you should first familiarise yourself with [DiffBind](https://bioconductor.org/packages/release/bioc/html/DiffBind.html) and it's own examples as it forms the basis of the analysis.

-The following examples are also avalible in as a Docker container from [Brundle on Docker Hub](https://hub.docker.com/r/andrewholding/brundle/), the container contains all the packages pre-installed and with all the tools needed for the preprocessing workflow.
+The following examples are also avalible as a Docker container from [Brundle on Docker Hub](https://hub.docker.com/r/andrewholding/brundle/), the container contains all the packages pre-installed and with all the tools needed for the preprocessing workflow.
 Instructions for [running the container are below](https://github.com/andrewholding/Brundle_Example/blob/master/README.md#using-docker-container).

 ## Contents